Cromañón nightclub fire: Trial

-The band members of Callejeros were absolved in the 2009 trial, but the 2011 appeals court ruled that they shared responsibility for the fire: witnesses said that the band had encouraged the audience to fire flares.
+The band members of Callejeros were acquitted in the 2009 trial, but the 2011 appeals court ruled that they shared responsibility for the fire: witnesses said that the band had encouraged the audience to fire flares.
+One of Callejeros' members, Eduardo Vázquez, was separately sentenced to life in prison for the murder of his wife Wanda Taddei in February 2010.